-A curved sculpture that represents nature, evolution and life.
+A curved sculpture that represents nature, evolution, and life.
 Have you seen it back on the Malecon?
-It no longer stands there.
+It was recently placed there again.

 An abstract polymer-resin-bronze sculpture on the Malecon, curves depict a crashing wave with human features on top of a spiraling snail shell.
 It actually represents the evolutionary process on our planet and how it is controlled by nature.